skadz108/Mandela/README.md

 # Mandela
-A simple iOS customization tool based on [Codename Nugget](https://github.com/leminlimez/Nugget).
+A simple iOS customization tool based on [Nugget](https://github.com/leminlimez/Nugget).
 Works up to iOS 18.0db8.

+### Note: This is extreme levels of ass.
+It is recommended to use [Nugget](https://github.com/leminlimez/Nugget) instead unless you'd like an STD.

 ## Usage
 - Install `pymobiledevice3` in your Python environment